 How to Tie a Cleat Illustrated How to Tie a Cleat.

-An improved Fender Whip to tie a fender to your boat that holds knots much better than a standard Fender Whip.
+An improved Fender Whip for fenders with a hole through the center, that holds knots much better than a standard Fender Whip.